vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Lāguḍi \(the divine incarnation\) bestowed on them ‘**H**is own doctrine’ \(Svasiddhānta\) and yoga, and spoke:

-This is the final mystical teaching known as Pa˜
+This is the final mystical teaching known as Pañcārtha.

-ncārtha.
 It has been proclaimed

 to you in order that you liberate the brahmins from the fetters of death.
 You should make the brahmins reach the highest station by initiating them \(in this teaching\).
 Your dwelling places shall be on sacred river banks, in holy sanctuaries, as well as in deserted houses and forests, excluded from society.